labs12-wellness-bet-exercise/labs12-wellness-bet-exercise-BE/README.md

 - `.put` to `/api/groups/groupphoto/:id/default` switches the photo back to the default group photo image.
 - `.put` to `/api/groups/groupphoto/:id/delete` removes the group photo and replaces it with the string 'group photo does not exist'.

+## Admin Message Endpoints

+- `.get` to `/api/groups/adminmessage/:id` returns the group photo by group id.
+- `.put` to `/api/groups/adminmessage/:id` changes the group photo.
+It expects the req.body to have a key of group_photo with a string value (link to photo).
+- `.put` to `/api/groups/adminmessage/:id/default` switches the photo back to the default group photo image.
+- `.put` to `/api/groups/adminmessage/:id/delete` removes the group photo and replaces it with the string 'group photo does not exist'.

 ## Group Join Code Endpoint

 - `.get` to `/api/groups/:id/join_code` returns the join code by group id.
 This code is automatically generated in the table, so all logic to check for matches should be handled on the front end.